Breast uplift surgery

 • you have a high temperature (fever)

-It may take several months before your breasts settle into their new shape.
+It may take several months for your breasts to settle into their new shape.
 You may have to wear bras with a different shape or cup size.
 Scars will be red at first but will gradually fade over the next 12 to 18 months.

 Side-effects of breast uplift surgery

-Side-effects are the unwanted but mostly temporary effects many people get after having the procedure.
+Side-effects are the unwanted but mostly temporary effects that you may get after having your treatment.
 Side-effects of breast uplift surgery include:

 • soreness, swelling and bruising, which can take weeks to settle